snap-stanford/snap-python/doc/source/reference/CntEdgesToSet.rst

 Return Value:

 - int
+    The number of edges from node with id *NId* to nodes in the set *NodeSet*

 If Graph is a directed graph, this function will return edges occurring in both directions between the given NId and NodeSet.